discos/doc/about/people.rst

 Core developers
 ===============
-Leading Nuraghe is a small team of core developers, that is people who have made and continue to make a significant contribution to the project, and have a good understanding not only of the code, but also the longer-term aims and directions of the project:
+Leading DISCOS is a small team of core developers, that is people who have made and continue to make a significant contribution to the project, and have a good understanding not only of the code, but also the longer-term aims and directions of the project: